Sjain97/Collaboration_and_Competition-Udacity_DRL_Nanodegree/REPORT.md

         ```

 - `ddpg_agent.py` : Implement the **DDPG agent** and a **Replay Buffer memory** used by the DDPG agent.
-    - The Actor's *Local* and *Target* neural networks, and the Critic's *Local* and *Target* neural networks are instanciated by the Agent's constructor
+    - The Actor's *Local* and *Target* neural networks, and the Critic's *Local* and *Target* neural networks are instanciated by the Agent's constructor.
-    - The `learn()` method is specific to DDPG and is not used in this project (I keep it for code later code reuse)

 - `memory.py` : Implement the Buffer Replay Memory
     - As it is accessed by both Agents, it is instanciated in the maddpg class instead of the ddpg class.